pablooliveira/irvm/README.md

     print_int (if 0 | 0 then 0 else 1)

-In constract, IRVM fully supports these programs.
+In contrast, IRVM fully supports these programs.
 In IRVM, `Jump` and `CJump` breaking out of expressions nodes are properly handled.

 ##Installation